exercism/research_experiment_1/exercises/x86-64-assembly-2-a/README.md

 ## Instructions

 Your task is to extend existing code with new functionality.
 The code you'll be working with has a function named `str_isalpha`.
-This function takes a string, and returns a non-zero value if all characters in the string are alphabetic and there is at least one character, zero otherwise.
+This function takes a pointer to a null-terminated byte string, and returns a non-zero value if all characters in the string are alphabetic and there is at least one character, zero otherwise.

 For example: